Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 Please include the following log file for problems during the installation with Calamares.

-I'd like to point out that this file is only available in the Live session.
+The file below is only available in the Live session.

 - `~/.cache/calamares/session.log`